Jira Integration

 Step 1 - First, to begin, you need to have saved the Token for the integration between Jira and Conviso Platform.

-To generate the integration token from Conviso Platform, go to the left menu, choose Integrations, click on Defect Tracker in the Categories panel, and then click Configure for Jira.
+To generate the integration token from Conviso Platform, go to the left menu, choose Integrations, click on Defect Tracking, and then click Connect for Jira.
 Copy the token displayed in the following window by clicking on the eye icon and then the copy icon:

 Step 2 - To start configuring a Webhook, you need to obtain an external access code that will be used in the Conviso Platform application.
 Go to Jira Administration console (1) and System (2).
-In the menu on the left, look for Webhooks, as shown in the image below:
+In the menu on the left, look for Webhooks (3), as shown in the image below:

 In the URL field, use the following predefined URL with your token appended at the end: